UMMS-Biocore/bootcamp/session3/session3.md

 <img src="images/editor.png">

 - **Tip: To run any line in this editor in RStudio, please use Ctrl+Enter (for Windows) or Command+Enter (for Mac) to execute the line.**

-### Install packages if they are not install in your environment (OPTIONAL) ######

-In this session, they are already installed (YOU CAN SKIP THIS INSTALLATIONS) however, if they are not installed in your environment, please install the necessary packages we will use and load some sources we prepared for you to use in this session.
-For every line use Command+Enter (for Mac, or Ctrl+Enter for windows) to execute.
-Installing DESeq2 might take some time.
-While installing, when it asks an installation from source.
-Answer it with "n".
-Other than that you can upgrade other packages if it asks.

-    if (!requireNamespace("BiocManager", quietly = TRUE))
-      install.packages("BiocManager")

-    BiocManager::install("DESeq2")
-    BiocManager::install("edgeR")

-    install.packages("RColorBrewer")
-    install.packages("gplots")

 ### Source necessary functions